 Get free quotes for a new gas boiler

-If the time has come for you to install a new boiler then you'll need to hire a Gas Safe registered engineer.
-Gas Safe registered engineers are the only people certified to install gas boilers in the UK.
+So there you have it: all boiler whats and hows covered.
+If you believe the time has come for you to install a new boiler then you’ll need to hire a Gas Safe registered engineer.
+Gas Safe registered engineers are the only people certified to install gas heating boilers in the UK.
+They can also provide a gas boiler service.